 72 Hour Pizza Dough Recipe (makes 4- 10" pies or 3- 12"-14" pies)

 350 grams or 1-1/2 cup of water

-8. Place dough into highly oiled plastic cylinders, date cylinders and place in fridge for 48 hours.
+- Place the dough balls into oiled cylindrical airtight containers (deli takeaway containers are ideal), date the containers, and place in the fridge for 48 to 96 hours.

 - Remove from refrigerator at least 1 hour before use to allow the dough to come to room temperature; this lets the gluten relax and makes the dough malleable.

 Peak period of fermentation: The peak period for making pizza with this dough is between 48 and 96 hours after the initial “bulk ferment,” when the dough doubles in size.
 (If you start the dough on Tuesday, prime pizza time will be Friday through Sunday.)
 Feel free to experiment with fermentation times until you find what works best for you.